‘Kindred Spirits’ Season 2: Amy Bruni, Adam Berry Return This Fall To Resolve Lizzie Borden Murder Mystery

 — Senter Stage Events (@Senter_Stage) April 13, 2017

 Fans were saddened and shocked to see Bruni and Berry exit Ghost Hunters after investigating haunted locations together for four years, from 2010 to 2014.
-But, Week in Weird announced in September of 2016 that the duo had been picked up for Kindred Spirits, adding that “fans of the dynamic duo have clamored for them to return” to the small screen.
+But Week in Weird announced in September of 2016 that the duo had been picked up for Kindred Spirits, adding that “fans of the dynamic duo have clamored for them to return” to the small screen.

 “The duo leave no stone unturned as they attempt to crack the case and help bring peace to both the restless spirits and the families they haunt.”